mstream/nix-chad/README.md

             "Development/projects"
           ];

-          # Install homebrew and let it manage propertiary software.
+          # Install homebrew and let it manage proprietary software.
           manageHomebrew = true;

           # This should be set to the desired user name.